AmrGalal/Secfi-assessment/README.md

     > About 4-5 hours split onto 2 days to understand the project and start it from scratch
 * What do you like about your implementation?
     > I believe it's simple, to the point and easy to understand given that you have context
+    > Has 100% coverage
 * What would you improve next time?
     > Add more elaborate tests that test different vesting plans <br />
-    > Maybe use a lighter framework such as NodeJS as it's a service that doesn't need alot<br />
+    > Maybe use a lighter framework such as NodeJS as this service is simple and doesn't need alot<br />
 * What things are missing to make it production-ready?
     > Add login functionality to enable the service to our users only
     > Apply rate-limiting to the endpoint
     > More people to look at the approach and provide feedback
+    > Try to limit the scope to only a set of plans since this is the realistic model
     > E2E testing and load testing to make sure it behaves as needed
     > Manually make sure all the supported vesting plans work as expected